mrizwan47/dv-woocommerce-export-import/README.md

-# dv-woocommerce-export-import
+# DV Woocommerce Export/Import
-WordPress plugin to import/export woocommerce data
+A WordPress plugin to import and export woocommerce data to/from excel file.